willfolsom/react-and-spring-contacts-app/README.md

 # React and Spring Contacts App
 A fullstack contacts creation app using React (with Typescript) and Spring, from the LinkedIn course "Building Full-Stack Apps with React and Spring".
-Uses Materialize UI for styling.
+Uses Materialize for styling.

 ![](client_screen.png)
 ![](spring.png)